 Currently, we live in a world dominated by multitude of devices including “Internet of Things” (IoT) which is contributing to a massive accumulation of data by organizations.
 When utilized properly, this data has the potential to influence every aspect of our life – from suggesting a restaurant for dinner to mapping a safe flight path for a Boeing 747 jumbo jet.
 Organizations that tap into the insights provided by these large volumes of data, and then transform themselves into data driven organizations, have the potential to dominate or disrupt the competition in their industries.
 Proper analysis and understanding of data will enable these organizations to make proper decisions at correct times.
 Business Intelligence (BI) tools have been helping make sense of such data for a while.
-Historically, BI tools have been IT-driven solutions, but the crop of BI tools with self-service and visualization capabilities have increased the rate of adoption among users.
+Historically, BI tools have been IT-driven solutions, but the crop of BI tools like Qlik Sense, with self-service and visualization capabilities, have increased the rate of adoption among users.

 Data visualization is the process of representing data in graphical format, so that it is more intuitive and more easily accessible for users.
 In today’s data driven world, data visualization plays a major role in analysis, research, education, and development.
 There are many data visualization tools available in the market today that will help us analyze the data better.
 Here, I am going to briefly discuss one product called Qlik® Sense and how to integrate it into our own application environment.
 We at Expeed Software has been using Qlik Sense for a while as one of the tools for providing analytical solutions to our customers.